ymizushi/EmotionalHub/README.md

 # Emotional Hub
-The toolset for making github-emoji art, interactive programming environment with Emola(Emola is the kind of LISP designed by ymizushi).
+The toolset for making github-emoji art, interactive programming environment with Emola.
+(Emola is the kind of LISP designed by ymizushi).
 This repository is under development.

 ### Initialize